-READING FOR STRUCTURE & FORMAT
+READING FOR STRUCTURE & COMPLIANCE

 - The solicitation will provide explicit instructions on what proposal components make up the full proposal package AND how the proposal must be formatted. - Mark any notes in your solicitation pertaining to the page limits, organization of content, required sections, forms, and supplementary documents.
 Make notes of elements for which you must seek additional information in the agency guidance.
-Be consistent with the agency preferences for titles and headers and numbering/lettering. - In this read through, also pay attention to instructions for proposal submission method and agency contacts you may call with questions.
+Be consistent with the agency preferences for titles and headers and numbering/lettering. - Pay attention to instructions for proposal submission method and agency contacts.
 Some announcements include notices of upcoming educational programs about the opportunity.
-Make note of any upcoming conferences and webinars, or links to archived presentations.
+Make note of any upcoming conferences and webinars, links to archived presentations, or Q&A information.